apache/airflow/ISSUE_TRIAGE_PROCESS.rst

 **affected version Label**

+The ``affected_version:x`` will never be present with ``kind:feature`` as feature requests are not related to specific Airflow version.
-The ``affected_version:x`` is mandatory for core issues thus it always comes with ``area:core`` label.
+For bugs, The ``affected_version:x`` is expected to be used with core issues thus normally it appears with ``area:core`` label.
 When issue is reproducible on multiple Airflow versions we apply only the latest version with the label.
-The ``affected_version:x`` will never be present with ``kind:feature`` as feature requests are not related to specific Airflow version.
+This policy is best effort, we should try to have as little exceptions as possible.

 **Good First Issue**